GrowthLimit

 Can I use web scraping to collect email addresses from search results?
 Is that legal?

 Under privacy regulations like GDPR, CCPA, and CAN-SPAM Act, collecting email addresses without explicit consent is illegal, regardless of the collection method.
 Even publicly visible email addresses are protected, and using scraped emails for marketing can lead to legal penalties, regulatory fines, and reputation damage.
-Always obtain proper consent before collecting or using personal information.
+Get proper consent before collecting or using personal information.

 Is it okay to scrape data for academic research?

 Academic research may have different legal considerations under fair use, but researchers must adhere to ethical guidelines, respect terms of service, and obtain institutional review board approval for data collection studies.
 Many institutions have specific policies on web scraping, and some search engines offer academic access programs as alternatives.
-Always consult your institution's legal and ethics committees before starting research-related scraping projects.
+Consult your institution's legal and ethics committees before starting research-related scraping projects.

 What is the difference between Beautiful Soup and Scrapy?